Menu

 in addition to the General Criteria and an interview with Director of Music, the performance level of the student will be taken into consideration

-Physical Education / Health and Human Development
+Physical Education, Health and Human Development

-Science subjects: Biology, Chemistry, Environmental Science, Physics, Psychology
+Biology, Environmental Science, Physics, Psychology

 in addition to the General Criteria, students must achieve grades of 80% or greater in the discipline specific assessment tasks.
 For Physics course task grades in Advanced Mathematics will also be taken into consideration